zarf-dev/zarf/examples/variables/README.md

 :::note

-If you use `--confirm` and do not `--set` all of the package template variables you will receive an error
+If you use `--confirm` and do not `--set` all of the package configuration templates you will receive an error

 :::

 :::note

-You cannot template the component import path using package template variables
+You cannot template the component import path using package configuration templates

 :::